filipzz/riffpe/README.md

 ## Performance

-Benchmarks and comparison to other FPE are available [here](Benchmark.md).
+Benchmarks and comparison to other FPEs are available [here](Benchmark.md).